Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 New Orleans is on the Gulf Coast, which means beautiful watery views are part of its attraction.
 Better yet, its proximity to the Mississippi River also means scenic riverfronts and riverboat tours are less than 30 minutes away.

 Riverboat cruises from the port of New Orleans offer dinner, dancing, and live music.
-Some of these river tours also provide a throwback to an era gone by, as America’s steamboat heritage is striving in New Orleans.
+Some of these river tours also provide a throwback to an era gone by, as America’s steamboat heritage is thriving in New Orleans.

 Steamboat Natchez offers a two-hour cruise along the Mississippi River.
+This is one of the best things to do outside New Orleans without having to go far.

 As you casually drift along the tranquil river, guides often explore how the city was established as a French colony between the banks of the Mississippi and Lake Pontchartrain.
 Moreover, cruises on the Mississippi banks also give visitors an excuse to explore the history-rich French Quarter.